softwaremill/sttp/docs/json.md

 "com.softwaremill.sttp.client" %% "circe" % "2.0.0-RC7"
 ```

-This module adds a method to the request and a function that can be given to a request to decode the response to a specific object:
+This module adds a body serialized, so that json payloads can be sent as request bodies.
+To send a payload of type `T` as json, a `io.circe.Encoder[T]` implicit value must be available in scope.
+Automatic and semi-automatic derivation of encoders is possible by using the [circe-generic](https://circe.github.io/circe/codec.html) module.

+Response can be parsed into json using `asJson[T]`, provided there's an implicit `io.circe.Decoder[T]` in scope.
+The decoding result will be represented as either a http/deserialization error, or the parsed value.
+For example:

 ```scala
 import sttp.client._